 Criticism of Continental Drift Theory

-The continental drift theory was undeniably convincing.
+- The continental drift theory was undeniably convincing.
 But so much of the theory was based on speculation and inadequate evidence.
 It provoked a lot of criticism and controversy.

-The greatest criticism of this theory was due to the controversial forces which were stated to have caused the drift.
+- The greatest criticism of this theory was due to the controversial forces which were stated to have caused the drift.

-- According to experts had the gravitational force of moon or sun was so strong to cause the landmass to break, then it would have stopped the rotations of the earth and made it stationary.
+- According to experts had the gravitational force of the moon or sun was so strong to cause the landmass to break, then it would have stopped the rotations of the earth and made it stationary.